victronenergy/venus-html5-app/README.md

 This way you can run the local app against venus device data if the venus device is on the same network as your computer.

+### 2.4 Using Demo mode on Venus device

+Every Venus device also has a Demo mode, which allows you to get useful data if you only have the Venus device available, without requiring various Victron devices to be connected to the Venus device.
+To enable it, navigate to the `Venus Remote Console` -> `Settings` -> `General`.

-### 2.3 Running the app with no Venus device available
+### 2.5 Running the app with no Venus device available

 Use [venus-docker](https://github.com/victronenergy/venus-docker) in demo mode.

 You can run multiple `venus-docker` simulations by executing: `echo {a..z} | xargs -n1 ./run.sh -s`.
 Each container running a simulation will expose MQTT on an increasing port number starting from `9001`.

-Also keep in mind the Venus device also has a Demo mode, which allows you to get useful data if you only have the Venus device available, without requiring various Victron devices to be connected to the Venus device.
-To enable it, navigate to the Venus Remote Console -> Settings -> General.

-## 2.5 Metrics available
+### 2.6 Metrics available

 - Identify the D-bus channel that you want to read [from here](https://github.com/victronenergy/venus/wiki/dbus)
-- Create a component using MqttSubscriptions or MqttTopicWildcard and pass the topic as the wrapper topi.
+- Create a component using MqttSubscriptions or MqttTopicWildcard and pass the topic as the wrapper topic.
 See examples in other components

-### 2.6 Deploying to a device during development
+### 2.7 Deploying to a device during development

-#### 2.6.1 Get the device ip
+#### 2.7.1 Get the device ip

 In order to deploy you need to know the target device's IP.
 It can be connected to by ethernet, LAN or the device's own WLAN.
-Instructions on how to find the IPs can be found [here](https://www.victronenergy.com/live/venus-gx:start#accessing_the_device) for the Venus GX device.
+Instructions on how to find the IPs can be found [here](https://www.victronenergy.com/media/pg/Venus_GX/en/accessing-the-gx-device.html) for the Venus GX device.

+The default device's IP address is `172.24.24.1`

-#### 2.6.2 Run deploy script
+#### 2.7.2 Run deploy script

 In the project main folder run `./bin/deploy.sh <ip>` where ip is the target device's IP.
 The script also accepts an additional
 `--user|-u` param that defines the user for the deployment connection.
 This defaults to `root`.
+You will also need a password to connect to the device.
+To set the password, navigate to the `Venus Remote Console` -> `Settings` -> `General`.

 The deploy script also bundles the app.
-Nore that the script assumes that it's run from the root folder of the application.
+Note that the script assumes that it's run from the root folder of the application.

-#### 2.6.3 Deploying using a USB stick
+#### 2.7.3 Deploying using a USB stick

 Since Venus OS 2.80, placing the build of the app in `/data/www/app` allows for serving a different version of the app than the one bundled with Venus OS at `/var/www/venus/app`.
 When the `/data/www/app` is present, it'll be server at `venus.local/app` and the original application at `venus.local/default/app`.